Riverfront Stadium: Final years as a baseball-only stadium

 The stadium was demolished by implosion on December 29, 2002.
-Part of the former Riverfront Stadium site is now occupied by Great American Ball Park (which would open the following April) and the National Underground Railroad Freedom Center, along with several mixed-use developments and parking facilities.
+Part of the former Riverfront Stadium site is now occupied by Great American Ball Park (which opened the following April) and the National Underground Railroad Freedom Center, along with several mixed-use developments and parking facilities.
 A small portion of the site is now occupied by the Reds' Hall of Fame and Museum and Main Street, which was extended when the new park was built and when the old park was demolished.

 Seating capacity

 Attendance records

 Bold indicates the winner of each game.